sabelosiba/Cloud-Computing/README.md

 - SaaS is like renting software that's ready to use, like renting a car instead of buying and maintaining one yourself.

 ## The Computing Resources Life Cycle
+### Understanding Self-Service Provisioning and Elasticity
+- Cloud users can use a website online to pick and buy cloud services, set them up, and start using them in the cloud.
+- Elasticity means that when cloud resources are nearing their capacity, they can increase their size automatically without manual intervention.

+### Establishing a Dynamic Life Cycle across Workloads and Data
+- The cloud isn't one giant computer, but a collection of resources spread out across different locations.
+- Think of it like a team, where each member (workload) has a specific job.
+- Some jobs need to stay in-house (private cloud) for now, while others can be outsourced (public cloud).
+- The best strategy uses a mix of both (multicloud) to find the perfect fit for each job.
+- This way, data and tasks can move around to different cloud providers or locations depending on what's needed.
+- It's important to consider factors like customer location, workload growth, and even switching cloud providers to get the best performance and value.

+### Management Services
+- No matter how you set up your cloud (private, public, or mixed), you need management services to keep things running smoothly for everyone using it (customers, employees, partners).
+- These services include monitoring the network, applications, and security to make sure everything is working well and to catch any problems before they happen.

 ## The Changing Role of the Data Center
+- Even with hybrid clouds, data centers aren't disappearing:
+  - Many companies rely on them for core functions like accounting and inventory.
+  - These data centers are often complex and expensive to maintain.
+  - Virtualization has helped improve efficiency, but cloud computing offers more possibilities.
+  - Companies are re-evaluating their data center use in light of cloud options.
+  - The best approach considers both traditional data centers and various cloud environments.
 </details>